 The user threads must be mapped to kernel threads, by one of the following strategies:

-Thread libraries provide programmers with API for creation and management of threads.
+Thread libraries provide programmers with API for the creation and management of threads.

 Below we have mentioned a few issues related to multithreading.
 Well, it's an old saying, All good things, come at a price.

-Yes, there can be security issues because of extensive sharing of resources between multiple threads.
+Yes, there can be security issues because of the extensive sharing of resources between multiple threads.

 There are many other issues that you might face in a multithreaded process, but there are appropriate solutions available for them.
 Pointing out some issues here was just to study both sides of the coin.